On $\Delta$-Modular Integer Linear Problems In The Canonical Form And Equivalent Problems: Sparsity, Proximity, and Integer Vertices Bounds

 \begin{remark} Note that the previous theorem holds even for $m = 0$.

 The case $m = 0$ corresponds to the group minimization problem \ref{bn_group_prob}.
 Hence, we have proven that the problem \ref{bn_group_prob} has an optimal solution $z^*$ with

 Let us make one more remark.
-It can be easily seen that the original proof of \cite[Theorem~7]{SteinitzILP} for the \ref{CLASSIC-ILP-SF} problem with respect to the parameters $m$ and $\Delta_1 = \Delta_1(A)$ can be extended, using the same technique as in Theorem \ref{BILP_SF_proximity_th}, can be generalized to work with the \ref{BILP-SF} problem.
+It can be easily seen that the original proof of \cite[Theorem~7]{SteinitzILP} for the \ref{CLASSIC-ILP-SF} problem with respect to the parameters $m$ and $\Delta_1 = \Delta_1(A)$ can be extended to work with the \ref{BILP-SF} problem, using the same technique as in Theorem \ref{BILP_SF_proximity_th}.
 For $m \geq 1$, it gives the following proximity bound:

 \end{remark}